Skip to content

 6. The backup will now be restored and your device will look like the day when you made the backup.

-The only thing which may constrain some users from taking the backup with Titanium Backup app is that the Titanium Backup requires root.
-So, in the next section of our tutorial, we will suggest an app to take a backup of your Android device without the need of rooting your device.
+The only thing that may constrain some users from taking the backup with the Titanium Backup app is that the Titanium Backup requires root.
+So, in the next section of our tutorial, we will suggest an app to take a backup of your Android device without the need to root your device.

 Helium Backup

-Helium-App Sync and Backup is one app that you should use to backup your Android device if you don’t want to root your device.
-Helium App backups everything ranging from your call logs to videos, apps, and data.
-The only thing which cannot be backed up by the Helium app is your ROM.
+Helium-App Sync and Backup is one app that you should use to back up your Android device if you don’t want to root your device.
+Helium App backs up everything ranging from your call logs to videos, apps, and data.
+The only thing that cannot be backed up by the Helium app is your ROM.
 Some of the features of the Helium app are:

 1. Back up your data to the SD card.